cityseventeen/proxytracker/readme.md

 If you don't want traps to derived class, you must to do use ProxyRemover before deriving the class

 ## ProxyExtension
-from 0.4.0 is possible to use ProxyExtension, similary to ProxyTracker The arguments are the same for ProxyTracker, but the last callback is used for the returned value by trap.
+from 0.4.0 is possible to use ProxyExtension, similary to ProxyTracker.

+The arguments are the same for ProxyTracker, but the last callback is used for the returned value by trap.
-If handler permits the return of a proxy, and the value returned from callback is a function or object, then the trap return a proxy.
+If handler permits the return of a proxy, and the value returned from callback is a function or object, then the trap returns a proxy.

 ### example
 ```js